cdcummings10/data-structures-and-algorithms.NET/DataStructures/LinkedLists/README.md

 Write the following methods for the Linked List class:

+.insert(value) which adds a new value to the start of the list.

+.includes(value) which checks to see if a value is in the list and returns true or false.

+.dataToString() which takes all data from the list and returns them as a string.

-.append(value) which adds a new node with the given value to the end of the list
+.append(value) which adds a new node with the given value to the end of the list.

-.insertBefore(value, newVal) which add a new node with the given newValue immediately before the first value node
+.insertBefore(value, newVal) which add a new node with the given newValue immediately before the first value node.

-.insertAfter(value, newVal) which add a new node with the given newValue immediately after the first value node
+.insertAfter(value, newVal) which add a new node with the given newValue immediately after the first value node.

 .kthFromTheEnd(index) which retrieves the value of a node that is kth from the end of the list.